 SOAP and XMLRPC API are deprecated and disabled by default since mr3.6.1.
 Please consider using REST API as SOAP and XMLRPC API will be deleted in upcoming release(s).
-To enable SOAP and XMLRPC change /etc/ngcp-config/config.yml by setting ossbss-frontend-fcgi and execute ngcpcfg apply.
+To enable SOAP and XMLRPC change /etc/ngcp-config/config.yml by setting ossbss-frontend-fcgi and execute ngcpcfg apply 'enable SOAP API'.